 Instead of plain, old fitness, martial arts can focus your child on a meaningful hobby!
 As they’ll have to absorb ancient traditions, they’ll be able to develop skills they can use in their daily lives.
 They may want to start with a makiwara, a padded striking post used in karate.
-Whether your child is practicing kicks, strikes or punches, this can be a great way to begin.
+Whether your child is practicing kicks, strikes, or punches, this can be a great way to begin.
 Another added bonus: martial arts also teach self-defense.
-So you’re also helping your children defend themselves using just their body.
+So parents signing their kids up to a class are also helping their children defend themselves.

-There is a martial arts practice that will inspire your child’s curiosity and enthusiasm!
+There are many different martial arts classes and finding the right one for your kid might be a little bit of trial and error.
+But surely there is a martial arts practice that will inspire your child's curiosity and enthusiasm!

 - Brazilian Jiu-Jitsu – It might be surprising, but jiu-jitsu is derived from judo.
 Buddhist monks originally used this method of self-defense.
 However, Helio Gracie created Brazilian jiu-jitsu, and he developed the sport for a smaller, leaner fighter.
 As a result, this hybrid martial art is a combat sport that involves takedowns, ground control, and submission.
 The ultimate goal of Brazilian jiu-jitsu is to take one’s competitor to the ground.